 For some, Amsterdam may conjure up an image of rowdy stags, the Red Light District and stoned tourists but this city’s quirky culture goes way deeper.
-These days it’s all about the open-air clubs, slick hostels and secret coffee shops.
+These days it’s all about the open-air clubs, secret coffee shops and slick hostels.
 We’ve combined our team’s multiple adventures to the Dam into one golden “bucket list” of our tried and tested faves.
 Our mission?
 Avoid the tourist traps and keep it as local as possible!

 Cycling life is a laidback affair in Amsterdam (compared to London that is!) and taking wrong turns is what it’s all about!
 The first thing you need to do is hire a bike from your hostel, ditch the map and surrender to getting lost.
 One afternoon we ended up on a waterway with vintage barges, a random motorcycle repair shop and a family of 8 whizzing past in a giant wheelbarrow.
 Just a standard Dutch family outing?!